Get In Touch

 Risk assessment

 Risk assessments identify vulnerabilities and threats specific to your application’s environment.
-If you want to get rid of such threats as a developer it is best to utilize a comprehensive risk assessment tool that aligns with guidelines such as NIST Special Publication 800-66 Revision 1.
+Developers can best address these threats by using risk assessment tools that follow established guidelines like NIST Special Publication 800-66 Revision 1.

 Auditing and monitoring software

 You have to deploy auditing and monitoring tools to track user activity, system access, and date changes.
 One software that you can use for this job is Splunk Enterprise Security.
-It offers real-time visibility into security events and user activities across the infrastructure of your application and overall system.
+It offers real-time visibility into security events and user activities across the infrastructure of your medical app and overall system.

 Security awareness training programs

 One example of a company that has successfully complied with all HIPAA rules is the Cerner Corporation.
-Cerner is a global healthcare information technology company that provides a range of software solutions and services to healthcare organizations.
+Cerner is a global healthcare information technology company that provides software solutions and services to healthcare organizations.

 HIPAA Breach Notification Rule

 Organizations must notify affected individuals, the Department of Health and Human Services (HHS), and the media of large breaches.
 It also needs to take the appropriate actions to mitigate harm.
-Breach notifications should be issued promptly, and penalties can be incurred for non-compliance, including financial penalties from state attorneys general and the HHS’ Office for Civil Rights.
+If there’s a data breach, you must notify affected people right away.
+If you don’t, you could face fines from both state attorneys general and the HHS’ Office for Civil Rights.

 Now what does this mean for you as a developer when it comes to taking actions that do not break this rule?